 Let me end this conversation with the most difficult question: have you ever felt like a hero when working on your platform?

 Yes, and in fact it was today!

-One and a half hours ago I had an interview with one of our customers – a container trader from Europe - and at the end she said that if someone wants to use their containers, she will always say No if it’s not on xChange, because only on xChange she knows her company can trust people, she knows that the container will arrive on time, and that she has someone always there for her, in case something goes wrong.
+One and a half hours ago I had an interview with one of our customers – a container trader from Europe - and at the end, she said that if someone wants to use their containers, she will always say No if it’s not on xChange because only on xChange she knows her company can trust people, she knows that the container will arrive on time and that she has someone always there for her, in case something goes wrong.

-It is an amazing moment when you work on some solution and you hear that people really prefer doing business with the use of your platform than outside of it.
+It is an amazing moment when you work on some solution and you hear that people really prefer doing business with the use of your platform to outside of it.
 I call it a success.
 And I hope we all have more successes like that in logistics in the nearest future.